microsoft/vscode/test/automation/README.md

 # VS Code Automation Package

-This package contains functionality for automating various components of the VS Code UI, via an automation "driver" that connects from a separate process.
+This package contains functionawity fow automating vawious components of the VS Code UI, via an automation "dwiva" that connects fwom a sepawate pwocess.
 It is used by the `smoke` tests.